Stiivi/datacamp/doc/roles.md

 Data Editor
 -----------
-* edit record
+* edit record -> OK
-* create record
+* create record -> OK

-* edit record metadata
+* edit record metadata -> Actually edit_record is required (Added by Vojto) to submit the action on the dataset show page, even though the user needs to have the edit_record_metadata privilege to access the controlls (added also by Vojto)...

-* edit locked record
+* edit locked record -> not used anywhere...
-* import from file
+* import from file -> OK
-* edit dataset description
+* edit dataset description -> used in: DatasetCategories CRUD, DatasetDescription CRUD, FieldDescriptionCategory CRUD, FieldDescription CRUD, to show edit DatasetDescription on dataset show page, to show data dictionary on the menu, to show DatasetDescription CRUD link in the menu, to show the categories CRUD link in the menu.
+  This should be a role in itself...

-Same as user manager
+Same as User Manager
 * view hidden fields
 * view hidden records
 * search in hidden fields